greentic-ai/greentic-mcp/README.md

 cargo publish -p mcp-exec
 ```

 The crate metadata mirrors the approach used in `greentic-types`, so publishing from the workspace is a single command.
-Releases tagged through GitHub (or a manual `workflow_dispatch`) also trigger `.github/workflows/publish.yml`, which runs tests and publishes with the repository's `CRATES_IO_TOKEN` secret.
+Releases tagged through GitHub (or a manual `workflow_dispatch`) also trigger `.github/workflows/publish.yml`, which runs tests and publishes with the repository's `CARGO_REGISTRY_TOKEN` secret.

 ## Roadmap